Baghdad’s Green Zone reopens to the public after 16 years

 The 4-square mile (10-square kilometer) with its palm trees and monuments has been off limits to the public since the 2003 U.S. invasion of Iraq to topple dictator Saddam Hussein.

-“I feel that Baghdad is bigger than before,” said Assir Assem, a 25-year-old who drove his car inside the Green Zone for the first time in his life on Tuesday.
+“I feel that Baghdad is bigger than before,” said Atheir Assem, a 25-year-old who drove his car inside the Green Zone for the first time in his life on Tuesday.
 He said his generation didn’t know anything about the Green Zone and felt that people there lived in another country.

 “Now there is no difference, and this is beautiful,” he said.